Who needs to see a gastroenterologist?

 Upper GI Gastroscopy

-This checks the upper portion of the gastrointestinal tract, including the esophagus, stomach, and first part of the small intestine.
-During an upper endoscopy, an endoscope is easily passed through the mouth and throat and into the esophagus.
+During an upper endoscopy, an endoscope is passed through the mouth and throat and into the esophagus.
 This allows the gastroenterologist to view the esophagus, stomach, and upper part of the small intestine.

 Manometry and Pelvic Floor Dysfunction Testing

 The GI Center of Excellence has the latest manometry and pH testing equipment to enhance diagnosis of acid reflux disease.
-Manometry records pressure and motility of the swallowing process using tiny sensors within a catheter, all in just 30 minutes.
+Manometry records pressure and motility of the swallowing process using tiny sensors within a catheter, a small, thin tube, all in just 30 minutes.
 With this technology, we evaluate and assess:

 - Persistent gastric reflux